Is the Autism Funds Processing unit run by trolls?

 Is the Autism Funds Unit really that slow with payments?

 It’s vitally important that you have a system to keep track of your funding allocations.
-Some suggestions include:
+I would suggest that the most efficient method is logging onto the My Families Services site at least monthly to monitor your billing.

 It doesn’t really matter how you track your funding, but you must do it.
 You can also request regular email summaries from your contact person at the AFU (keeping in mind that this is always changing and you may need to call and update this).

 I also recommend that you strongly encourage your therapists and consultants to track their own funding.
-It is in their best interests to ensure that there is enough funding for next month’s payment.
-The follow up to the RTP will let the therapists know how much funding is allocated, so there is no excuse why they shouldn’t be able to track things.
+If they use the Service Provider Portal this simplifies the tracking.
 If they notice that next month’s invoice may not be covered by the AFU funds, it should be brought to the attention of the parents.

 What seems to be their hot button issues these days?